Low-voltage electron microscope

-A Low-voltage electron microscope (LVEM) is an electron microscope which operates at accelerating voltages of a few kiloelectronvolts (keV) or less.
-Traditional electron microscopes use accelerating voltages in the range of 10-1000 keV.
+A Low-voltage electron microscope (LVEM) is an electron microscope which operates in transmission mode at accelerating voltages of a few kiloelectronvolts (keV) or less.
+By contrast, high-voltage transmission electron microscopes use accelerating voltages in the range of 80-1000 keV.

-Low voltage imaging in transmitted electrons is possible in many new scanning electron detectors.

-A low cost alternative is a dedicated tabletop low voltage transmission electron microscope.
-While its architecture is very similar to a conventional transmission electron microscope, it has a few key differences that enable it to take advantage of a 5 keV electron source, but trading off many advantages of higher voltage operations, including higher resolution, the possibility of X-ray microanalysis and EELS, etc. Recently a new low voltage transmission electron microscope has been introduced that operates at variable voltage ranges between 6–25 kV.
+While the architecture of these devices is very similar to a conventional transmission electron microscopes, they have a few key differences that enable them to take advantage of low voltage electron sources, but trading off many advantages of higher voltage operations, including higher resolution and the possibility of electron energy-loss spectroscopy (EELS), etc.

+A representative example of this newer class of instruments is the LVEM 25E, a compact low-voltage transmission electron microscope that operates at accelerating voltages up to 25 kV.
+The LVEM 25E combines the high-contrast imaging advantages of low-voltage operation with improved penetration depth and analytical capability compared to earlier systems.
+In addition to TEM and STEM imaging modes, it integrates energy-dispersive X-ray spectroscopy (EDS), enabling elemental analysis of thin specimens.
+This extended voltage range allows the examination of biological and soft-matter samples with thicknesses approaching 100 nm, bridging the gap between traditional LVEM systems and conventional high-voltage TEMs.

+An earlier, low cost alternative is the LVEM 5 tabletop low-voltage transmission electron microscope which operates at an accelerating voltage of approximately 5 kV. the LVEM5 is primarily used for very thin or particulate samples and does not support analytical techniques such as X-ray microanalysis or EELS.

+Low-voltage imaging using transmitted electrons is also possible in some modern scanning electron microscopes equipped with dedicated transmission detectors.

 Advantages

 Higher contrast

-A substantial decrease in electron energy allows for a significant improvement of contrast of light elements.
+A substantial reduction in electron energy allows for a significant improvement of contrast of light elements.
 The comparison images below show that decreasing the acceleration voltage from 80 kV to 5 kV significantly enhances the contrast of test samples.
 The improved contrast is a direct result of increased electron scattering associated with a reduced accelerating voltage.

 LVEM brings an enhancement of imaging contrast nearly twenty times higher than for 100 kV.
 This is very promising for biological specimens which are composed of light elements and do not exhibit sufficient contrast in classical TEMs.

 Further, a relatively low mean free path (15 nm) for organic samples at 5 kV means that for samples with constant thickness, high contrast will be obtained from small variations in density.
 For example, for 5% contrast in the LVEM bright field image, we only need a difference in density between the phases of 0.07 g/cm^{3}.
 This means that the usual need to stain polymers for enhanced contrast in the TEM (typically done with osmium or ruthenium tetroxide) may not be necessary with the low voltage electron microscopy technique.